Inverse Kazhdan--Lusztig polynomials of fan matroids: Introduction

 and it is said to have no internal zeros if there do not exist indices $0 \le i < j < k \le n$ with $a_i, a_k \neq 0$ and $a_j=0$.
 Motivated by the log-concavity conjecture for matroid Kazhdan--Lusztig polynomials due to Elias, Proudfoot, and Wakefield~\cite{elias2016kazhdan}, Gao and Xie~\cite{alice2020inverseKL} proposed an analogous conjecture for the inverse Kazhdan--Lusztig polynomial $Q_\M(t)$.
 They conjectured that, for every matroid $\M$, the coefficients of $Q_\M(t)$ form a log-concave sequence with no internal zeros.
 This conjecture has been verified for several well-studied classes of matroids: Gao and Xie~\cite{alice2020inverseKL} for uniform matroids, Xie and Zhang~\cite{XieZhang2025Logconcavity} for paving matroids, and Gao, Li, and Xie~\cite{gao2025equivariant} for thagomizer matroids.
 In this paper, we extend these results to fan matroids.

 \begin{theorem} For any positive integer $n$, the coefficients of $Q_{F_n}(t)$ form a log-concave sequence with no internal zeros. \end{theorem}

-We now consider the inverse $Z$-polynomials for fan matroids.
+We now study the inverse $Z$-polynomials for fan matroids.
 For notational convenience, we also write $Y_G(t)$ instead of $Y_{\M(G)}(t)$ and refer to it as the inverse $Z$-polynomial of the graph $G$.
 It is defined by

 where $\mu_{G}$ denotes the M\"obius invariant of $\M(G)$.
 Since the definition of $Y_G(t)$ also depends only on the lattice of flats, it follows that $Y_G(t)=Y_{\mathrm{si}(G)}(t)$.
 For fan matroids, we obtain the following explicit formula for their inverse $Z$-polynomials.